JWriter20/ImageModding/USEME.md

+When you open up the GUI, you can load in an image, either through the load menu, the script below, or by creating a layer then loading in the Image.
+From there you can either use the edit menu or the script to edit, use the layer options menu to set layers visibility and change your current layer.
+When you are done, you can save with either the script or the save menu.
+You can also run scripts that have been loaded in from files in the load menu.

+Script commands:

 Please input your series of image modifications in one of the following formats: create layer *name - creates a layer of name *name current *savedName - sets the layer named *name as the one to be modified